rogeryeosgit/DevoProject/Notes.md

 - Starting to work on retreival of qt entries.

+## 8 Aug 2020

+- Finished creating new QT Entries

+- Spotted some problems with 201 return status for plans.

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries